lin-tianyu/project-page-template/README.md

 # Academic Project Page Template
-This is an academic paper project page template, modified for my own habits.
+This is an academic paper project page template, modified for my habits.

 Example project page built using this template is: